DV

 What is the difference between BTC and BTCI?

-BTC (Grayscale Bitcoin Mini Trust ETF) tracks — with a bitcoin strategy, while BTCI (NEOS Bitcoin High Income ETF) tracks Bitcoin ETPs with a crypto approach.
+BTC (Grayscale Bitcoin Mini Trust ETF) is an ETF, while BTCI (NEOS Bitcoin High Income ETF) tracks Bitcoin ETPs with a crypto approach.
 They are issued by Grayscale Investments and NEOS respectively.

 Can I hold both BTC and BTCI?